Abdulbaasiterinkitola/deenAI-BE/README.md

 ## 🏗️ Project Structure

-For detailed information about the project structure and architecture, see [@README.md](./@README.md).
+For detailed information about the project structure and architecture, see the architecture documentation in the repository.

 ## 🔧 Environment Variables